-Viewing and printing previous reconciliation reports
+Viewing previous reconciliation reports

-QuickBooks for Mac 2014 saves the reports every time you reconcile one of your accounts.
+QuickBooks saves the reports every time you reconcile one of your accounts.
 Any time you need to check a reconciliation, you can create a report to see it.

 Tip: When you view a previous reconciliation report, we recommend that you use a PDF Reader to get the most out of this experience.